 The holidays are filled with lots of heavy side dishes, so it’s nice to have a fresh and healthy option at the table too.
-This pear salad is one of my favorites to make at Thanksgiving or Christmas dinner, as well as my easy fall salad or apple cranberry spinach salad.
-The flavors taste so delicious this time of year!
+This pear pomegranate salad is one of my favorites to make at Thanksgiving or Christmas dinner, as well as my easy fall salad or apple cranberry spinach salad.

-I like to buy enough of the ingredients to make extras, too.
+I like to buy enough of the ingredients to make more for the day after.
 After a day of indulging, my body usually craves a big salad.
 So this is the perfect way to get in extra fruit and veggies after a day of celebrating.
 It’s so delicious that you won’t even remember it’s healthy!